Ghost Penalties in Nonconvex Constrained Optimization: Diminishing Stepsizes and Iteration Complexity: Direction Finding Subproblem

-The r.h.s. $\kappa(x) e$ in the surrogate constraints serves to suitably enlarge the feasible set of the subproblem in order to make it always nonempty.
-The additional constraint $\|d\|_\infty \le \beta$ allows us to avoid issues with ever-increasing search directions.
-Overall, in the sequel we denote by $\widetilde {\mathcal{X}}(x)$ the convex, feasible set of subproblem \eqref{eq:p_k}, i.e.
+that always has an optimal solution because the feasible set is nonempty and compact.
+Note also that if $x$ is feasible for \eqref{eq:startpro}, $\kappa(x) = 0$.
+The additional constraint $\|d\|_\infty \le \beta$ allows us to avoid issues of ever-increasing search directions.
+Overall, in the sequel we denote by $\widetilde {\mathcal{X}}(x)$ and $d(x)$ the convex feasible set and the unique solution of subproblem \eqref{eq:p_k}, respectively, i.e.

 and we equivalently refer to constraint $\|d\|_\infty \le \beta$ as $d \in \beta \mathbb B^n_\infty$, where $\mathbb B^n_\infty$ is the closed unit ball in $\mathbb R^n$ associated with the infinity-norm.